Welcome to the “Proof of Concept” Preview of “Maps of God” - The Ilanot Portal

 The Magnificent Parchment - MS Hunt.
 Add.
 D

 Oxford, MS Hunt.
 Add.
 D. is a particularly fine, early, and well-preserved witness of a family of large manuscript rotuli ("ilanot") to which we have given the name "The Magnificent Parchment."
-Only one witness (London, BL, MS Or.
-6465 ...
+Only one witness ...

 The Magnificent Parchment - Private Collection, Tel Aviv-London